Animal Release Program

 Compassion is the foundation of all schools of Buddhism.
 It includes taking the suffering of others upon oneself, and giving them one’s own happiness in return.
 Compassion is highly praised throughout the Sutras and Tantras, and is greatly honored by all Indian and Tibetan siddhas and panditas alike.

 With your help, Padmasambhava Buddhist Center is performing animal releases on a regular basis.
 On every full moon day we sponsor the ransoming of sea animals and birds that are destined to be killed.
-Our Sangha in Sarnath, India near Varanasi, will release them into the holy river Ganges.
-The fish, birds, and other animals to be released are native to Varanasi, so the delicate balance between species and environment will not be disturbed.
+The fish, birds, and other animals to be released are native to the surrounding areas so the delicate balance between species and environment will not be disturbed.

 We began this practice